pradhp1999/dhruva/config/README.md

 - *meetpaas-int__dhruva__.yaml.tpl* - These are variables that are specific to the `meetpaas-int` environment.
   - e.g. `metricsPublicUrl`, which is a per-environment URL.

+### Current Network configuration

+We bind to 5070 as the internal port and 11500/11501 as the external port.
+This is just a convention and can be changed.
+These 3 port mappings should align with the external and internal mappings in our helm charts.

+The following networks are used for now:
+- One TLS Pub network with hostPort configuration, so that dhruva.{{dc}}.int.meetapi.webex.com is inserted in the headers.
+- One UDP Pub network, same as above.
+- One TLS Prv network, without hostPort

 ## Other Repos

 - [int-app-clusters](https://sqbu-github.cisco.com/WebexPlatform/int-app-clusters) - This repo has variables for